Join Our Team

 Questions, please contact: Camp Director, Megan, at megan@ymcaofbarrycounty.org

-This individual will be assigned to live in a cabin for the entirety of the summer and will be directly responsible for a group of up to 10 campers every week.
-Senior counselor’s responsibilities include but are not limited to reviewing and organizing their campers’ paperwork, cabin cleanup, mentorship, communicating concerns with kitchen and health center staff, working with the senior counselor of their opposite-gendered cabin to create “camp magic,” holding a minimum of one certification for a program area and creating a welcoming and adventurous environment that emphasizes the core values and adds to the culture of the camp.
+Counselors will be assigned to live in a cabin for the entirety of the summer and will be directly responsible for a group of up to 10 campers every week.
+Senior counselors responsibilities include, but are not limited to, reviewing and organizing their campers’ paperwork, cabin cleanup, mentorship, communicating concerns with kitchen and health center staff, work with the senior counselor of their opposite gendered cabin to create “camp magic”, hold a minimum of one certification for a program area, and creating a welcoming and adventurous environment that emphasizes the core values and adds to the culture of camp.

 Under 18 Work Permits REQUIRED